BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/stage-4.md

 ### Component by component

-Below is a checklist of components that are essential for wireframes at EXPLORE stage.
+Below is a checklist of components that are essential for helping users explore a specific dataset.

 These components can be arranged in many ways, but the ones with highest importance should be the most visible.